nuxt/vercel-builder/README.md

 ### Node.js version

-The Node.js version used is the latest 8.10.x release.
-Alternatively, you can specify Node 10 or Node 12 in your `package.json` - see [Now documentation](https://zeit.co/docs/runtimes#official-runtimes/node-js/node-js-version).
+The Node.js version used is the latest 12.x release.
+Alternatively, you can specify Node 10 in your `package.json` - see [Now documentation](https://zeit.co/docs/runtimes#official-runtimes/node-js/node-js-version).

-**Note that Nuxt 2.11+ requires Node 10+.**

 ### `now-build` script support